-This course introduces students to God's great purpose for the world and our calling to serve that purpose in discipleship for the church, family, and community.
+This course introduces students to God's great purpose for the world and our calling to serve that purpose in discipleship for the Church, family, and community.
 Emphasis is placed upon growing in the grace of God and discerning one's gifts and calling within the service of God.

-Required in all master's level degree programs, except MACC.
-Three credit hours.
+Additionally, the course will address the foundations of theological research and writing, providing training in the ETS Style and Form Manual.
+All master's-level students must complete this course in one of their first three semesters of enrollment.
+Three hours.